austin-t-rivera/DS-2002-F25/Labs/Lab_04/Lab_04_Python_Scripting.md

 Building off of what we did in Activity 4, you still want to understand the value of your inheretance, a binder of Pokémon cards from your older cousin Austin!
 Because you want to simplify and automate this process, you are building an application to track the market prices of your new Pokémon cards.
 Your first task is to create a reliable and repeatable data pipeline that can pull card data from an API, process it, and output the results to a CSV file.

 ### 1.1 Create Your Test Data
 Before you dive in and start developing, you know that you will first want some simple reliable data to work with, so you put together a JSON file that has a few cards and their information that you pulled by manually searching on TCG Player.
-You do this by create a small, local JSON file named `test_cards.json` with the following content.
+You do this by creating a small, local JSON file named `test_cards.json` with the following content.
 (NOTE: This will serve as a mock API response, allowing you to test your Python script in isolation.)

 ```
 {